dayumsam/Bougebeta/README.md

 heroku open
 ```

 ### Set Postgres in Heroku

-Now add an 'add-on' to have a Postgres database running along your Heroku app by running:
+Now add an 'add-on' to have a Postgres database running along your Heroku app by typing in your terminal:
 ```
 heroku addons:create heroku-postgresql:hobby-dev
 ```
 This will auto-magically create a database for you.
-The database URL string will be set to the environment variable `DATABASE_URL` on a .env filed created by Heroku.
+The database URL string will be set to the environment variable `DATABASE_URL` on a .env file created by Heroku in the deployed server.
 Your app will use such .env file once it is deployed.

-Finally create the necessary database tables in the Heroku Postrges database.
+Finally create the necessary database tables in the Heroku Postgres database.
 To do so first log in to the database by running:
 ```
 heroku pg:psql
 ```